muxinc/mux-docs/source/index.html.md

 experiment_name | You can use this field to separate views into different experiments, if you would like to filter by this dimension later.
-This should be a string value, but your account is limited to a total of 10 unique experiment names, so be sure that this value is not generated dynamically or randomly. player_name | If you have different configurations or types of players around your site or application you can use player_name to compare them. **This is *not* the player software (e.g. Video.js), which is tracked automatically by the SDK.** player_version | As you make changes to your player you can compare how new versions of your player perform by updating this value. **This is *not* the player software version (e.g. Video.js 5.0.0), which is tracked automatically by the SDK.** player_init_time | If you explicitly loading your player in page (perhaps as a response to a user interaction), include the timestamp (milliseconds since Jan 1 1970) when you initialize the player (or for HTML5 video, when right before you add the `<video>` element to the DOM) in order to accurately track page load time and player startup time. video_id | Your internal ID for the video video_title | example: 'Awesome Show Episode 1' video_series | example: 'Season 1'
+This should be a string value, but your account is limited to a total of 10 unique experiment names, so be sure that this value is not generated dynamically or randomly. player_name | If you have different configurations or types of players around your site or application you can use player_name to compare them. **This is *not* the player software (e.g. Video.js), which is tracked automatically by the SDK.** player_version | As you make changes to your player you can compare how new versions of your player perform by updating this value. **This is *not* the player software version (e.g. Video.js 5.0.0), which is tracked automatically by the SDK.** player_init_time | If you are explicitly loading your player in page (perhaps as a response to a user interaction), include the timestamp (milliseconds since Jan 1 1970) when you initialize the player (or for HTML5 video, when right before you add the `<video>` element to the DOM) in order to accurately track page load time and player startup time. video_id | Your internal ID for the video video_title | example: 'Awesome Show Episode 1' video_series | example: 'Season 1'